rpnlatex v1.4.2

 • f and F Same as c and C, but prepend the word "if" to the right-hand side of expressions joined with a colon.
 If there is no colon, the right-hand side becomes the word "otherwise" instead.
 For example:

-\begin{gathered} x^2 \colon x \ge 1 \\ x^3 \colon 0 \le x \le 1 \\ x^4 \end{gathered} \longrightarrow \begin{cases} x^2 & \mathrm{if}\enspace x \ge 1 \\ x^3 & \mathrm{if}\enspace 0 \le x \le 1 \\ x^4 & \mathrm{otherwise} \end{cases}
+\begin{gathered} x^2 \colon x \ge 1 \\ x^3 \colon 0 \le x \le 1 \\ x^4 \end{gathered} \Longrightarrow \begin{cases} x^2 & \mathrm{if}\enspace x \ge 1 \\ x^3 & \mathrm{if}\enspace 0 \le x \le 1 \\ x^4 & \mathrm{otherwise} \end{cases}

 List Building: These commands build concatenated lists from individual items.
 As before, the number of items to concatenate must be given as a prefix argument.